Handling uploading and downloading files are very common jobs in most of the web applications. Spring Boot provides the MultipartFile

 </html>

-The above template has two forms that enable users to upload a single file as well as multiple files.
+The above template has two forms that enable users to upload a single file and multiple files.
 At the bottom, it also shows a list of currently uploaded files on the server.
-Here is how it looks like:
+Here is what it looks like:

 Source code: Download the complete source code from GitHub available under MIT license.